Hélder Guedes: Vitória Setúbal

 Guedes joined Vitória F.C. on a two-year deal in the summer of 2019, after half a season in the UAE Pro-League with Al Dhafra FC.

+International career

+Guedes represented Portugal at the 2007 FIFA U-20 World Cup.
+He won the first of his two caps at under-21 level on 5 February 2008, playing 15 minutes and being booked in the 2–1 win over Scotland in the Vale do Tejo International Tournament.

 Personal life

 Guedes' father, José, was also a footballer and a forward.
 In an 11-year career, he amassed top-division totals of 63 matches and eight goals in representation of four teams.
 He died on 16 April 1997 (along with 12 others) at the age of 34 following an incident where the Meia Culpa night club was set on fire, the arson being orchestrated by the owner of a rival establishment.